 Real estate and autonomous vehicles (AV) may not be the most intuitive pairing, but the impact of the development of each is more intertwined than one may think.
-With the rise of AV and ride-sharing, much of what we are familiar with when it comes to real estate pricing structures and value could change drastically.
+With the rise of AV and ride-sharing, much of what we are familiar with when it comes to real estate pricing structures and value could change dramatically.
 According to a report by CBRE Group, “Autonomous vehicles may have the greatest impact on the U.S. real estate markets since the mass adoption of the car and expansion of the federal highway system in the 1950s.”

 “Autonomous vehicles may have the greatest impact on the U.S. real estate markets since the mass adoption of the car and expansion of the federal highway system in the 1950s.”